You can create projects, blueprints, configuration files, folders, and many other type of the files in the blueprint designer.

 - Click New.

-Select the type of item you wish to create from the Type list.
-The
+Select the file type from the Type list.
+The following file types are

 - Select Project to create either a Terraform or Cloud Automation Manager project.
 A project is a collection of files that make up a Terraform blueprint.

 - Select Blueprint to create a file that defines a cloud environment and its components.

 - Select Configuration to create files to manage variables.
 See Editing configuration files.